fastapi/sqlmodel/docs/tutorial/where.md

 {* ./docs_src/tutorial/where/tutorial006b_py310.py ln[42:47] hl[44] *}

-In this case, we match `Deadpond` since it's part of the collections of names.
+In this case, we match `Deadpond` since it's part of the collection of names.
 We don't have any hero called `Ratman`, so it does not match any hero.

 /// tip